YouTube vs. TikTok: Which Is Better for Content Creators?

 YouTube’s monetization tools

 To take advantage of any of YouTube’s income streams, you’ll need to be accepted into the YouTube Partner Program.
-To join, you must reside in one of the 120 countries the platform is available in, have more than 1,000 subscribers, and secure more than 4,000 hours of public watch time within a year.
+To join, you must reside in one of the countries the program is available in, have more than 1,000 subscribers, and secure either 4,000 hours of public watch time within the last year or 10 million valid public Shorts views in the last 90 days.
+Your channel must follow YouTube’s content monetization policies and have no active community guidelines strikes against it.

 Advertising via Google AdSense